22ShubhamThakur/New_App/README.md

 3.Open a web browser and navigate to http://localhost:5000 to access the Flask application.
 You should see the application running in the browser.

 ### Database Schema {Sql queries used in Task-2(c)}
-1. To create a database with the name "users":-
-   Query --> CREATE DATABASE users;
+1. To create a database with the name "users":-<br> Query --> CREATE DATABASE users;

-2. To create a table with the name "users":-
+2. To create a table with the name "users":-<br>
   Query--> CREATE TABLE users (
                 id INT AUTO_INCREMENT PRIMARY KEY,
                 name VARCHAR(255),